Chapter 6: Line Art and Flat Graphics

 Tip: Be sure to click on the path, then shift-click the photographic image someplace outside of the path.
 Shift-clicking inside an area that includes both the path and the image deselects everything!

-left: Successful masking of the hand and arm. right: The Layers Panel after clipping has occurred.
-To open secondary layers, toggle (click on) the gray triangle next to the main layer.
+Left: Successful masking of the hand and arm.
+Right: The Layers Panel after clipping has occurred.
+To open secondary layers, toggle (click on) the gray triangle to the left of the layer’s icon.
+Click on the right end of the layer to easily select the objects in that layer.

-To delete the clipping mask, you can click on it with the Selection Tool then choose Object > Clipping Mask > Release.
+INFORMATION ONLY – don’t complete this step.
+To delete a clipping mask, you can click on it with the Selection Tool then choose Object > Clipping Mask > Release.
 Now both the path that was used as the mask and the image are available as two separate objects.
 They can be deleted or modified as individual objects.

 License